dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Metaspace:
 * replaced the older PermGen memory space starting form JDK 8
 * grows automatically by default
-* GC triggers cleaning of dead classes, once class metadata usage reaches max metaspace size Memory leak in metaspace - if you have a bug in your classloader, and it keeps loading classes, or you have big classes that are not unloading cause objects are alive, you may have memory leak in metaspace, which will affect heap.
-Cause once metaspace is expanding it will call full GC
+* GC triggers cleaning of dead classes, once class metadata usage reaches max metaspace size.
 Compaction - memory defragmentation, when you arbitrary move objects into available space (space from where unreferenced objects where removed) this quite complex and done by copying collector and require gc to update address, cause after moving your object would reside in new address, yet it helps to utilize memory more efficient
-Conclusion: there is no universal gc, you should choose:
+Conclusion: there is no universal GC, you should choose:
 * low pause, large overhead - shenandoah
 * average pause, average overhead - G1/CMS
 * long pause, low overhead - parallel GC